TrellixVulnTeam/hither_U4DF/doc/reference.md

 running inside the container.
 But we still need to import the function on the host.

-### How to run a function in a container
+## How to run a function in a container

 Explain

-### How to use a job cache
+## How to use a job cache

 Explain

-### How to run a pipeline
+## How to run a pipeline

+TK

-### How to run jobs in parallel
+## How to run jobs in parallel

 (What about dask?
 How is hither different, why needed?)

 For example, parallel job handler -- run multiple jobs in parallel

-### How to use a remote compute resource
+## How to use a remote compute resource

-### How to run a hither compute resource server
+## How to run a hither compute resource server

-### Job handlers
+## Job handlers

 Job handlers determine when, where, and how hither jobs are run.
 There are three built-in job handlers:

 * DefaultJobHandler
-    - Runs jobs synchronously on the local machine
+  * Runs jobs synchronously on the local machine
 * ParallelJobHandler
-    - Runs jobs in parallel on the local machine
+  * Runs jobs in parallel on the local machine
 * RemoteJobHandler
-    - Sends jobs in parallel to a remote compute resource
+  * Sends jobs in parallel to a remote compute resource
 * SlurmJobHandler
-    - Sends job in parallel to a Slurm compute cluster
+  * Sends job in parallel to a Slurm compute cluster

 ### Local modules